andrew/ultimate-awesome/README.md

 - [awesome-generalist-agents](https://github.com/cheryyunl/awesome-generalist-agents) - A curated list of papers for generalist agents.
 - [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.
 - [awesome-programming-skills](https://github.com/jayboxyz/awesome-programming-skills) - 🦍 编程技术大杂烩，程序员的野蛮生长。.
+- [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [Awesome-Resource-Efficient-LLM-Papers](https://github.com/tiingweii-shii/Awesome-Resource-Efficient-LLM-Papers) - A curated list of high-quality papers on resource-efficient LLMs 🌱.
 - [awesome-fastai](https://github.com/ucalyptus/awesome-fastai) - Curated lists of fastai resources: blog posts, twitter threads etc.
-- [Active-SLAM-Paper-List](https://github.com/Active-SLAM/Active-SLAM-Paper-List) - This repository primarily organizes papers, code, and other relevant materials related to Active SLAM and Robotic Exploration.
 - [awesome-by-example](https://github.com/b0o/awesome-by-example) - 😎 A curated list of example-based learning resources.
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
 - [Awesome-EOS](https://github.com/EOS-Nation/Awesome-EOS) - Awesome EOS - a curated list of awesome EOS 😎.
 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [awesome-all-you-need-papers](https://github.com/kentonishi/awesome-all-you-need-papers) - A list of all "all you need" papers.
 Updated daily using the arXiv API.
-- [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [awesome-beam](https://github.com/pabloem/awesome-beam) - A curated list of awesome resources for Apache Beam.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
 - [awesome-particle-physics-for-non-physicists](https://github.com/SwapneelM/awesome-particle-physics-for-non-physicists) - A curated list of introductory resources to Particle Physics (Quantum Field Theory, QED, QCD, Standard Model, Colliders) for people without a formal background in Physics.